-The Office of Health Informatics (OHI) produces population estimates by sex and age group for Wisconsin counties and the state in non-Census years.
-OHI also produces bridged race and Hispanic ethnicity estimates that are adjusted to the county, sex and age group totals.
-The reference date for each set of annual estimates is July 1.
+The Office of Health Informatics (OHI) produced population estimates by sex and age group for Wisconsin counties and the state in non-Census years.
+The reference date for each set of annual estimates was July 1.

-The estimates are produced through iterative proportional fitting, or "raking".
-The procedure adjusts a matrix of cells in an iterative fashion until the matrix converges with a separate set of marginal totals.
-The process continues until the internal cells converge with the totals for all dimensions (in this case, age group and sex) simultaneously.
-The term "raking" roughly describes how the matrix cells are distributed along each dimension until the matrix fits the marginal totals.
+The estimates were produced through iterative proportional fitting, or "raking".
+The procedure adjusted a matrix of cells in an iterative fashion until the matrix converged with a separate set of marginal totals.
+The process continued until the internal cells converged with the totals for all dimensions (in this case, age group and sex) simultaneously.
+The term "raking" roughly describes how the matrix cells were distributed along each dimension until the matrix fit the marginal totals.

-The data used to produce the estimates come from the U.S. Census Bureau and the Wisconsin Department of Administration.
-The Census Bureau's state age-by-sex estimates are used along with county total estimates and county estimates by sex by five-year age group projections from the Wisconsin Department of Administration's Demographic Services Center.
+The data used to produce the estimates came from the U.S. Census Bureau and the Wisconsin Department of Administration.
+The Census Bureau's state age-by-sex estimates were used along with county total estimates and county estimates by sex by five-year age group projections from the Wisconsin Department of Administration's Demographic Services Center.